weaverryan/drupalcon-baltimore-training/README.md

 (update the connection details based on your system!)

+## 6) Turn error display on

+If we make any mistakes, we'll want to see them!
+To do that, in the web interface:

+A) Login with your admin user
+B) Go to Manage -> Configuration -> Logging and errors
+C) Choose "All messages, with backtrace information" and click "Save Configuration"

 That's it!
 Make sure you can access and see your site!
 You're now all ready for the training!
 Come ready to do some coding :).